Landing Page Trends To Get Your Inspo Running In 2022

 It’s only polite to say thank you after someone has engaged with your brand in some way.

-And if this doesn’t do it for you, consider that politeness is the only way to nurture your leads and make them travel further and further down your funnel-sales or otherwise.
+And if this doesn’t do it for you, consider that politeness is the only way to nurture your leads and make them travel further and further down your sales funnel or otherwise.

 I was very happy to see a thank you page appear when I signed up for a free account on Airstory.
 Oh, and that exploding firecracker thingy?
 It’s a GIF, so you better up your game!